aakashdeshpande/cs733/README.md

 	Contains test cases to ensure that RaftNode behaviour is consistent with the requirements

 	In the assignment3 directory,
-	"go test" performs the test written in node_test.go
+	`go test` performs the test written in node_test.go

 4] Distributed file system